 - having an illness or injury

 - having a friend or family member who is ill or injured

-- death of a family member or friend
+- experiencing the death of a family member or friend

 - getting married